 You don’t want to have too many responsibilities on your time, but you also need to make sure you have the proper finances in place.
 You don’t want to pick a market that is too sparse to sell in, but you also don’t want that’s over crowded and difficult to sell in.

 You want the market that’s just right for you.
 You want to launch at a time that’s juuuust right for you.
 If you’re in the perfect place to launch your business, then by all means, do it!
-Else, I’d really suggest waiting for the right time for you to start.
+There will never be a “perfect” time to start.